-I got the idea/yogurt recipe from a featured Bobby Flay article in Bon Appetit.
-Bobby blanched the carrots, made a spice blend, coated the carrots in dried herbs and cooked them in a large skillet.
-Although I may try the actual recipe one day, this is a fun and dare I say, simpler, twist.
+The idea/yogurt recipe inspiration comes from a Bobby Flay article in Bon Appetit where Bobbie blanched the carrots, made a spice blend, coated the carrots in dried herbs and cooked them in a large skillet.
+It looked gorgeous and although I may try the actual recipe one day, this is a fun and dare I say, simpler, twist.

-Foodie note: the carrot cooking time depends on the width of your carrot selection.
-Although the phrase ‘medium’ is so subjective, I’m going to use it anyway.
-I used ‘medium’ sized carrots and the larger pieces I sliced lengthwise.
-The idea is the carrots are about the same size no matter what width you’re working with.
+Foodie note: The carrot cooking time depends on the width of your carrot selection.
+The size “medium” is so subjective, you’re basically looking for carrots to be about the same size for this recipe since you’re roasting them whole.
+If any carrots stand out as larger, slice them lengthwise.
 If you use thinner farmers market carrots, lessen the cooking time.

 1 lb of carrots, washed, peeled and trimmed of the green bushy end